tig3r66/CMPUT275/README.md

 This is a Google-maps-esque application on the Arduino with the Adafruit 3.5" TFT LCD display (touchscreen) and joystick.
 Users can press a pushbutton to select two points they wish to visit on a zoomable and scrollable map of Edmonton.
 The shortest path between the two points is calculated using the A-star algorithm.
 If desired, the user can switch the algorithm to Dijkstra's algorithm (uncomment the code in server.cpp).
 This assignment received a grade of 100% for both part 1 and part 2.

 ### Final Project: EEG Visualizer
 Here, we visualize live-time EEG data alongside a Fast Fourier Transform plot in an application run by PyQt5 and Matplotlib (data obtained from https://raphaelvallat.com/bandpower.html).
 The subject from which data has been obtained has high delta power as the signals were obtained during N3 sleep.
 Here, we implement the radix-2 decimation-in-time algorithm.
 This project is still under development.
-This assignment received a grade of 97%.
+This assignment received a grade of 97% (here, students were permitted to create any type of project).

 <p align="center">
   <img style="border-radius:1%" src="https://github.com/tig3r66/CMPUT275/blob/good_copy/eeg_vis.gif?raw=true"/>